defuse/ictm/README.md

 The threat model should have a clear target audience in mind, which could either be an end-user or a developer if the software is a library.
-The threat model consists of a series of **security invariants**, which are written in language and terms that the audience understands.
+The threat model consists of a series of **security invariants**, which are written in language that the audience understands.
 These are the security properties that the user (or developer) should be able to safely rely on.
 For example, a security invariant for full-disk encryption software might be:

 > If I use a strong password and an adversary obtains my encrypted disk while
 > my computer is turned off, they cannot learn anything about the contents.